masaic-ai-platform/platform-ui/docs/local_storage.md

 2. **Migration Scripts**: Provide smooth migration paths for storage updates
 3. **Cleanup**: Regularly clean up deprecated or invalid stored data
 4. **Monitoring**: Track storage usage and error rates in production

+> **Note:** Only vector store configuration is persisted.
+File associations (attaching files to vector stores) are handled via API and are not stored in localStorage.